- Acclimatise on a three-night pre-trek stay in Cuzco, with a private walking tour

 We camp for two nights on this trail, enjoying breathtaking scenery and a real insight into local rural life in hilltop Andean communities.
 We then join the classic Inca Trail for one day to the famous Inti Punku (Sun Gate) and see breathtaking Machu Picchu.

-Please note: Trip price is based on 2 people travelling together (enquire for group pricing)
+Please note: Trip price is based on two people travelling together (enquire for group pricing).

 Are you a first-time or solo traveller?

 We’ll support you all the way!
 View our preparation and training resources.

 After arriving at Cuzco’s airport, walkers are welcomed by our representative and transferred to the hotel.
 Wander the streets and side alleys of the city to see the perfect tapering Inca stonework that provided the foundations for many of Cuzco’s colonial and modern buildings.
 The city itself is the continent’s oldest continuously inhabited city and was the home of the Inca Empire for two centuries before the Spanish built their first capital here.
 Today Cuzco is a fascinating combination of both cultures.
 Take the time to acclimatise to the city’s high altitude (3400m) and explore the many Baroque churches and ancient temples in the city.
 Join a welcome meeting this evening with our local guide (look for a note in the hotel lobby or ask the hotel reception where it will take place).

 In the morning, a guided walking tour explores vivid examples of the mixture of Inca and Spanish cultures.
 We see the Stone of Twelve Angles at the Inca Roca Palace and visit the most sacred Inca building: the Temple of Qoricancha.
 Qoricancha was the most important temple of the Inca Empire.
 According to archaeologists, it housed over 1000 priests and attendants.
 It was built over an Inca palace dedicated to the worship of the Sun.